hzeller/folve/README.md

     http://localhost:17322/

-(or whatever port you chose with the `-p 17322` option) There you can switch the filter; after you changed it in the UI, re-open the same FLAC file with your media player: you'll hear the difference.
+(or whatever port you chose with the `-p 17322` option)

+In the status page, you can switch the filter; after you changed it in the UI, re-open the same FLAC file with your media player: you'll hear the difference.

+Check out the included SantaLucia filter for instance: all your music now sounds like it was played in a huge church!
+In fact, the FIR filter was created by recording an impulse response (read: gun shot) in the Santa Lucia Basilica in Bologna, Italy.

 To terminate this instance of folve, you can just press CTRL-C as we've run it in the foreground (the `-f` option did this).
 In real life, you'd run it as